fastmcp.cli.cli

 Server arguments can be passed after — : fastmcp run server.py — —config config.json —debug Args:

-• server_spec: Python file, object specification (file:obj), MCPConfig file, or URL
+• server_spec: Python file, object specification (file:obj), config file, URL, or None to auto-detect

 inspect